optimizely/scribe/content/stories/ringier.md

 Testing at Ringier allows the media organization to build a data-driven testing muscle.
 For one month, a team of editors, product managers and web analysts started three article experiments every day with Optimizely and tested several teaser images, headlines and sub-headlines against each other.
 The results were an average increase in CTR of almost 20% and almost 5% more page impressions per visitor.

-Learn more about how Rignier is affecting business results and building a data-driven culture:
+Learn more about how Ringier is affecting business results and building a data-driven culture:

 <iframe src="//fast.wistia.net/embed/iframe/6525fan07x?videoFoam=true" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="700" height="394"></iframe><script src="//fast.wistia.net/assets/external/E-v1.js"></script>